FourthState/plasma-research/PlasmaMVP/feeStructure.md

 ## Problem:
 There needs to be an incentive for validators to run a full node on the plasma side chain.
 The obvious economic incentive is to charge fees on any spend utxo on the child chain.
 Due to the high volume of transactions per block on the child chain, 2^16 slots, the fees per transactions will remain relatively low.

-GOAL:
-  Due to the role of confirm signatures, we need to ensure that proposer responsible for a block can securely withdraw their rightfully earned fees even in the scenario of a mass exit.
+GOAL: Due to the role of confirm signatures, we need to ensure that the proposer responsible for a block can securely withdraw their rightfully earned fees in the scenario of a mass exit.

 ## Potential Solutions: